aditya0yadav/GSoC-Accepted-Proposals/Unsucessful Proposals/README.md

 # 🗃️ Unsuccessful GSoC Proposals

 Welcome to the `Unsuccessful Proposals/` folder of CodeArena Club's GSoC repository.
-This space is dedicated to proposals from our members/college students that, despite not getting selected, represent **real effort, learning, and commitment** to open source.
+This space is dedicated to proposals from our members/college students and students/Engineers from all over the world that, despite not getting selected, represent **real effort, learning, and commitment** to open source.

 ## 💡 Why This Folder?